MischaU8/yumyum/modelling/model-notched-knob_SL9TVHYNAN8.md

 yum yum
-Floyd here with a quick look at modeling a notched knob and plasticity create a large Circle curve then create a smaller
+Floyd here with a quick look at modeling a notched knob in Plasticity create a large Circle curve then create a smaller
 Circle curve on the inner Edge and mirror it to create a duplicate create a